volkamerlab/KinFragLib/data/fragment_library/README.md

 Each fragment contains the following information:

-- 3D coordinates of the fragment's atoms as reported in the corresponding KLIFS complex structure file
+- 3D coordinates of the fragment's atoms as reported in the corresponding KLIFS complex structure file.
 - `kinase`, `family`, and `group`:
-*Kinase* name, *family* and *group* of the kinase that the ligand (from which the fragment originates) was co-crystallized with
+*Kinase* name, *family* and *group* of the kinase that the ligand (from which the fragment originates) was co-crystallized with.
 - `complex_pdb`, `ligand_pdb`, `alt`, and `chain`:
-*PDB complex* and *ligand ID*, *alternate model* and *chain* for the KLIFS structure that the ligand (from which the fragment originates) was co-crystallized with
+*PDB complex* and *ligand ID*, *alternate model* and *chain* for the KLIFS structure that the ligand (from which the fragment originates) was co-crystallized with.
-- `atom.prop.subpocket`: Subpocket assignment for each of the fragment's atoms
+- `atom.prop.subpocket`: Subpocket assignment for each of the fragment's atoms.
-- `atom.prop.environment`: BRICS environment IDs for each of the fragment's atoms
+- `atom.prop.environment`: BRICS environment IDs for each of the fragment's atoms.

 Please refer to `notebooks/1_1_quick_start.ipynb` on how to load and work with this dataset.